June 3

 • Tips for developing a metal songwriting process

-Diving into metal music theory is easier than you might think!
-We’ll start with the basics, like learning simple scales and chord progressions that are fundamental to metal.
-For example, mastering the minor pentatonic scale can help you create dark and heavy riffs, while power chords will give your playing that classic, aggressive metal sound.
+Diving into metal music theory is easier than you think!
+First, we’ll start with the basics.
+Learn simple scales and chord progressions fundamental to metal.
+Next, master the minor pentatonic scale.
+It helps you create dark, heavy riffs.
+Also, use power chords for a classic, aggressive sound.

 Power chords are a staple in metal music, known for their simplicity and heavy sound.
 A basic power chord consists of just two notes: the root note and the fifth.
-For example, if you’re playing a power chord starting on the 5th fret of the low E string (an A note), the fifth would be the 7th fret on the A string (an E note).
+For example, start playing a power chord by placing your finger on the 5th fret of the low E string.
+This note is an A. The fifth is on the 7th fret of the A string (an E note).
 This creates a strong, harmonically rich sound perfect for metal.

 Here’s a quick guide to understanding and using power chords: